 - confused; unsure of whether you want to work at saving the relationship with your partner

 It’s important to remember that the internal conflicts you have about the affair, while challenging, are very different from your partner’s.
 They are never as intense and profound as your partner’s because your sense of self has not been assaulted.
 You may feel desired by two persons whereas your partner feels loved by none.
 Unburdened by the secret of the affair, you may remain drawn to your lover, yet disgusted with yourself and guilty about hurting your partner and children.
 You may question whether you will ever have the same feelings you experienced with your lover again.
 You may be grieving the loss of your lover.
 However, you will most likely get no sympathy from your partner.
 This can leave you feeling very much alone and confused.

 Or perhaps because there was no sex in your “more than just friends” relationship, you consider it simply an emotional affair and perhaps see it as less harmful.
-Click here if you would like to take a quiz to if you are unsure if your ‘friendship’ has become an emotional affair.

 The consequence to your relationship can be very similar in these “affair-like” situations.
 Couples counselling can help repair the damage.

 If you are like most people, you didn’t set out to be unfaithful to your partner when you first entered the relationship.
 You likely began with passion, and an idealized perception of your partner.
 This is how most relationships begin.
 We can be blindly optimistic and unprepared for what is required to keep our relationship on course.
 Affairs are the result of a relationship in trouble.
 An affair can be devastating.
 It shocks you and your partner into a painful reality.
 It is a huge violation of trust that can leave you feeling like your whole world has fallen apart.
 It stretches your relationship’s emotional bond to its limits.
 It has the power to be a death blow to your marriage.